pnjun/UrsaPQ-Manager/Docs/Beckhoff.md

 ### Safety
 The PLC manages safety interlocks:

-When the pressure in the main chamber is good and pumps are running without error, the PLC sends the enable signal to the FLASH safety interlock, and allows operations of the HVPS.
+* When the pressure in the main chamber is good and pumps are running without error, the PLC sends the enable signal to the FLASH safety interlock, and allows operations of the HVPS.
 If a pump fault or pressure rise is detected, both the FLASH and HVPS interlocks are tripped.

-The oven power supply is activated only when pressure is good enough for the turbopumps start sequence.
+* The oven power supply is activated only when pressure is good enough for the turbopumps start sequence.
 An additional oven enable must be set through the ursapqManager server.

-Prevacuum valves are normally open and are atomatically close when a failure in the prevacuum line is detected.
+* Prevacuum valves are normally open and are atomatically close when a failure in the prevacuum line is detected.
 They can be manually locked close through ursapqManager.

 ### Motion
+Motors connected to the frame are mananged automatically by the PLC.
+Limit switches prevent operation outside the normal range.
+Users can require a motor action through ursapqManager.

+Homing of the motors is achived by driving the motor to its backward limit switch.
+The motion will be halted and the current position will be automatically reset to 0.

 ## Usage
 The PLC is started by turning on the PC.
 Just turn the key to the on position and press the power button on the frame.
 No configuration is required.
+Safety routines are always active.

+Users can interact with the PLC (and with all other experimental systems) through the ursapqUtils python package.
+The ursapqConsole app provides a GUI for ursapqUtils.
+It can be run cross platform on any computer that with a network connection to the ursapqManager server.

-The PLC is managed by the ursapqManager process running on the unix PC located in the rack.
-The ursapqManager PC must be on for users to be able to control the PLC.
+The ursapqManager process runs on the unix PC located in the rack.
+The ursapqManager PC must be on for users to be able to control the PLC via ursapqUtils or ursapqConsole.